You have a tax incentive.

 04

-The platform automatically calculates and seals the market range: minimum, below average, average, above average and maximum.
+The platform automatically calculates and signs in the Procurement File the market range: minimum, below average, average, above average and maximum.
 The Production Manager accesses the comparison view.
 The benchmark cannot be modified after closing — no administrator can alter it.

 05